kevinramage/mockDesigner/doc/organization.md

 ## Next feature

-[ ] - Avoid the folder restriction - Identify during the analysis step files to copy
+- [x] Avoid the folder restriction
+- [ ] Add statement to include code in service